calmesam01/sentiment_analysis/README.md

 # sentimental_analysis
 This real-world text exploration uses tragedies and comedies by Shakespeare to show how sentiment analysis can lead to insight into differences in word use.
+The dataset used is available at https://bit.ly/2vDOinX.
 The analysis consists of various parts -

 <b>1.
 Get the titles </b>